Origin hypotheses of the Croats: Constructionist late-migration theory

 The "constructionist" late-migration theory was initially argued by Lujo Margetić in 1977.
-The theory tried to give a combined answer to the late appearance of the Croatian ethnonym in the historical sources (certainly only since mid-9th century), and lack of archaeological findings dating to the 7th and 8th century which would attest a mass migration of early Slavs.
+The theory tried to give a combined answer to the late appearance of the Croatian ethnonym in the historical sources (certainly only since the mid-9th century), and the lack of archaeological findings dating to the 7th and 8th century which would attest to a mass migration of early Slavs.
 Although Margetić later rejected own theory, it was accepted by Nada Klaić, arguing that the Croats participated in the Frank-Avar war under Frankish leadership and arrived in the early 9th century from Carantania to Dalmatia which was already populated by other Slavs.
 Later, the theory influenced the ideological exhibition "Hrvati i Karolinzi" (2000) and formation of a new theory about the late 8th and early 9th century migration of Croats as Slavic vassals of Franks during the Frank-Avar war advanced by exhibition's core crew and related scholars, including, Mladen Ančić, Ante Milošević, Miljenko Jurković, Nikola Jakšić, Vladimir Sokol and Neven Budak, each with different and mostly "culture-historical" approaches.
 For example, M. Ančić saw a connection in ethnonyms and toponyms between Polabia and Western Balkans as well appearance of Carolingian military equipment in the 9th century, and A. Milošević argued that the Viking-Carolingian swords of K-type of Nordic (Viking) originating to the second half of the 8th century emerged in the Eastern Adriatic hinterland with the southward migration of the Croats (under Carolingian supervision).
 Similar to autochthonous theory, it advances the idea that the Slavs and Croats came as a minority among more numerous autochthonous population without much discontinuity (aside Sokol who was open to a mass migration of Croats).
 By 2018, the core paradigm of the 2000 exhibition managed to reshape the post-Yugoslavian scholarly perception about the Byzantine and Carolingian influence in the Western Balkans (giving more prominence to the latter), but failed to have national and international success among scholars who did not participate in the exhibition on the discussion about the origin and migration of the Croats.